Harikaushik3/farmcast/README.md

 **Backend not starting:**
 - Check Python version (3.11+ required)
 - Verify all dependencies installed: `pip install -r requirements.txt`
-- Ensure port 8001 is not in use
+- Ensure port 8000 is not in use
+- Check if virtual environment is activated

 **Frontend build errors:**
 - Clear node_modules: `rm -rf node_modules && npm install`